Trekking & Tracking

 February 9 to 27, 2022

-Nepal is famous for both its majestic, towering Himalayas and its unique lowland wildlife such as tigers, rhinos, elephants, and sloth bears.
-In the Annapurna region, you will spend three days of moderate, porter-assisted trekking at elevations between 3,000ft and 7,000ft traversing through enchanting forested river valleys, while dining and sleeping at mountain lodges.
-Game drive in Bardia and Chitwan National Parks in the lowlands to experience and photograph the abundance of Nepalese mammals, reptiles, and birds in their habitats which include woodlands, plains, and rivers.
+Discover Nepal’s majestic, towering Himalayas and lowland wildlife gems such as tigers, rhinos, elephants, and sloth bears.
+In the Annapurna region, spend three days of moderate, porter-assisted trekking at elevations between 3,000ft and 7,000ft rolling in and out of lovely forested river valleys, while dining and sleeping at mountain lodges.
+Game drive in Bardia and Chitwan National Parks in the lowlands to experience and photograph Nepalese mammals, reptiles, and birds in woodlands, plains, and rivers.
 You’ll travel by foot, jeep, and boat, and stay in top-quality lodging.
-Tashi Tenzing, the grandson of the famous Tenzing Norgay, will lead you on this adventure.
-He has been trekking in the Himalayas and leading wildlife safaris since the late 1980s, including successfully climbing Mount Everest three times, so it is sure to be an epic adventure!
+Tashi Tenzing, the grandson of Tenzing Norgay, has been trekking in the Himalayas and leading wildlife safaris since the late 1980s, including successfully climbing Mount Everest three times, so it is a treat to share this special tour with you!

 - Experience the thrill of tracking tigers, rhinos, elephants, and other enigmatic species in Bardia and Chitwan National Parks.